 Drupal, at the heart, is a content management system (CMS) or content management framework (CMF) depending on who you ask.
 Out of the box the concept of publishing is built in with a content type, such as an article, plus an ability to promote items to the homepage.
 What modules really make Drupal shine in the everyday use of the publishing industry though?
 Here are ten modules that will help any Drupal publishing website.

-Workbench moderation might be overkill for most sites (remember: “Don’t abstract workflow so it is a barrier to publication”), but when content must follow a complex series of workflows it is the go-to choice.
+Workbench moderation might be overkill for most sites, but when content must follow a complex series of workflows it is the go-to choice.
 Workbench moderation adds a third level of node status instead of published/unpublished called drafts.
 Each draft can work through a variety of transitional states with access control before publishing to the live site.

 2. Content Lock